 If, like me, your children are fascinated with all things natural from dinosaurs fossils to the tropics and all things in between the Natural History Museum is an interesting stop for older children.
 It kicks off with an enormous dinosaur that would have stood more than 7 metres tall followed by a vicious crocodile skull and, after several rooms finishes off with whales so there’s plenty to see.
 And towards the end you can even check out all the freshwater fish that live in Venice’s lagoon so there is a local link too.

 Useful info : Most, but not all, rooms have notes in English so a little Italian or language app can help.

 Museo Storico Navale di Venezia or Naval History Museum

-As of May 2016 the Naval History Museum is closed for refurbishment but when open it is a fascinating museum for anyone interested in boats or the navy.
+The Naval History Museum has now reopened after its refurbishment and is a fascinating museum for anyone interested in boats or the navy.
 Walk to or get off at the Arsenale water bus stop and its just across the bridge – there’s a huge anchor in front of it so you can’t miss it!

 Peggy Guggenheim contemporary art gallery

 As a contemporary art gallery the Peggy Guggenheim Collection is more suitable for older children who’ll love the fantastic surreal, multi-coloured modern art.
 Big names including Jackson Pollock, Picasso and Kandinsky are included in the collection and it’s a great way to spend a morning or afternoon.
 My 8 year old niece loved it and we loved it as under 10s go free!